PalladioSimulator/Palladio-Analyzer-Slingshot-Extension-Initialisation/README.md

 -config /absolut/path/to/config.json \
 -vmargs -Xmx4G -Dlog4j.configuration=file:///path/to/log4j.properties
 ```
-* `/absolute/path/to/input/directory` must contains exactly one `.snapshot`-file and exactly one `.experiments`-file.
+* `/absolute/path/to/input/directory` must contains exactly one `.snapshot`-file and exactly one `.experiments`-file, because no other location is specified.
 * `/absolute/path/to/input/directory` may also contain `.config`-files, but they are ignored in favor of the file specified by `-config`.
 * The experiments- and snapshot-file may contain reference to PCM instances as absolute or relative paths.
-The user must ensure, that the PCM instances are at the expected locations, otherwise application will fail.
+The user must ensure, that the PCM instances are at the expected locations, otherwise the application will fail.

 ## Manual Export and Installation